Nursing Homes in District of Columbia

 How can I file a complaint about a nursing home in DC?

-Are there financial assistance programs for nursing home care in DC?
+Are there financial aid options for nursing home care in DC?

-What should I look for when visiting a nursing home in DC?
+What should I look for when choosing a nursing home in DC?

 Sources